46 Most Famous Landmarks in Europe You Must Visit

 Millions of tourists travel to Europe every year for the stunning landmarks it has to offer.
 Taking your time exploring a European country and its famous landmarks will result in an unforgettable experience.

 If you live in a European country, you probably know a few tourist sites already.
-But for people living outside of the continent, and with so many famous landmarks in Europe to visit, knowing which places to prioritise can be challenging.
+But for people living outside of the continent, and with so many landmarks in Europe to visit, knowing which places to prioritise can be challenging.

 - 46 landmarks